openresty/lua-nginx-module/README.markdown

 the file specified by `<path-lua-script>`.

 Nginx variables can be used in `<path-to-lua-script>` string, in order to provide greater flexibility in practice.
-But this feature must be used carefully, so is not recommend for beginners.
+This however carries some risks and is not ordinarily recommended.

-When the Lua code cache is on (this is the default), the user code is loaded once at the first request and cached.
-Nginx config must be reloaded if you modified the file and expected to see updated behavior.
-You can disable the Lua code cache by setting [lua_code_cache](http://wiki.nginx.org/HttpLuaModule#lua_code_cache) `off` in your `nginx.conf` file.
+When the Lua code cache is on (default state), the user code is loaded once at the first request and cached and the Nginx config must be reloaded each time you modify the lua code file.
+You can temporarily disable the Lua code cache during development by switching [lua_code_cache](http://wiki.nginx.org/HttpLuaModule#lua_code_cache) `off` in your `nginx.conf` to avoid reloading Nginx.

 rewrite_by_lua
 --------------